-- Degradation of mahika kai due to the impacts of contaminants from both point and non-point source discharges, including human waste disposal to mahika kai areas. - The effects of soil contamination from poorly managed landfills, industrial sites and waste disposal sites. - Continued urban spread encroaching on mahika kai sites. - Genetic modification of indigenous flora and fauna, which represents deliberate alteration of whakapapa. - The impact on mahika kai and indigenous biodiversity from weed and pest invasion. - Loss of indigenous freshwater species, many of which are taoka and mahika kai, through displacement and predation. - Loss of indigenous flora and fauna remnants and lack of co-ordinated management of habitat corridors. - Impacts on mahika kai and aquatic ecosystems from a lack of effective catchment-wide riparian management. - Loss of recruitment of indigenous flora in remnant bush areas due to continuous stock grazing. - The impact of inappropriate forestry developments, conversion of tussock lands and other intensification of farming on indigenous flora and fauna values, including ecological disturbance

-- and displacement of species. - A persistent lack of recognition of Kāi Tahu perspectives, values and mātauraka in indigenous species and habitat management, planning, and decision-making. - The loss of cultural knowledge, mātauraka, and tikaka that has accompanied the loss of mahika kai, and indigenous biodiversity.
+- Genetic modification of indigenous flora and fauna, which represents deliberate alteration of whakapapa. - The impact on mahika kai mahika kai652 and indigenous biodiversity from weed and pest invasion. - Loss of indigenous freshwater fish653 species, many of which are taoka and mahika kai mahikakai654, through displacement and predation. - Loss of indigenous flora and fauna remnants and lack of co-ordinated management of habitat corridors. - Impacts on mahika kai mahika kai655 and aquatic ecosystems from a lack of effective catchment-wide riparian management. - Loss of recruitment of indigenous flora in remnant bush areas due to continuous stock grazing. - The impact of inappropriate forestry developments, conversion of tussock lands and other intensification of farming on indigenous flora and fauna values, including ecological disturbance and displacement of species. - A persistent lack of recognition of Kāi Tahu perspectives, values and mātauraka in indigenous species and habitat management, planning, and decision-making.656 - The loss of cultural knowledge, mātauraka, and tikaka that has accompanied the loss of mahika kai, and indigenous biodiversity.657

-RMIA-MKB-I2 - Regulatory and physical barriers have impeded the ability of Kāi Tahu to access mahika kai and to undertake customary harvest
+RMIA-MKB-I2 - Regulatory and physical barriers have impeded the ability of Kāi Tahu to access mahika kai mahika kai658 and to undertake customary harvest

-The ability for Kāi Tahu to exercise customary rights to mahika kai has been impeded by obstacles to accessing mahika kai sites.
+The ability for Kāi Tahu to exercise customary rights to mahika kai mahika kai659 has been impeded by obstacles to accessing mahika kai mahika kai660 sites.
 Obstacles include lack of physical access and the sites no longer being safe to access due to the site becoming polluted, or a change in the flow velocity and/or depth.

-RMIA-MKB-I3 - Impacts of climate change on both species/habitat viability and increasing pest (flora/fauna) encroachments96
+RMIA-MKB-I3 - Impacts of climate change on both species/habitat viability and increasing pest (flora/fauna) encroachments

 Climate change is now affecting and will continue to affect habitat availability and suitability for species in Otago.
 In some cases, this will mean that species will be able to increase their distribution, which will encourage spread of pest/weed species.
 Climate change will also reduce habitat and distributions for some species and affect habitat quality.
 These effects may also accumulate; for example, a native species may have worse and less habitat and its pest/predator's distribution and population may increase due to climate change effects.
-Where possible, environmental management should include planning for these effects and having regard for their impacts on Kāi Tahu and mana whenua values.
+Where possible, environmental management should include planning for these effects should be planned for in environmental management. and having regard for their impacts on Kāi Tahu and mana whenua values.661